- My LS

 The digital badge is a key way for firms to show they’re regulated by the SRA.
 The badge is intended to give consumers confidence when they buy services from a regulated firm.

 The digital badge is available for you to use now.
-Displaying the badge will become mandatory from 25 November 2019.
+Displaying the badge is mandatory.

 Find more information about complaints and the SRA badge in chapter 4.2 of our practice note on price and service transparency.